 Of the 733 full-text articles reviewed for eligibility for KQ3, seven studies (nine articles) of 835 individuals with AIS met our inclusion criteria, including two studies of physiotherapeutic scoliosis-specific exercise treatment (one of fair quality and one of good quality) and five studies of bracing treatment (three of fair quality and two of good quality).
 No studies of surgery or other treatments met our inclusion criteria.
 Most common reasons for exclusion were ineligible study design and ineligible outcomes, most commonly for incomplete data to inform the question.
-Among the six studies excluded based on quality, the most common reasons for exclusion of control groups.
+Among the six studies excluded based on quality, the most common reasons for exclusion were inadequate information on the study population and imprecise selection of control groups.